USS Winslow (DD-359): Post-World War II and fate

-She continued her experimental work with the Operational Development Force until she was decommissioned on 28 June 1950.
+Winslow continued her experimental work with the Operational Development Force until she was decommissioned on 28 June 1950, the last U.S. destroyer commissioned during the 1930s to be decommissioned.
 Winslow remained in reserve, berthed with the Charleston Group, Atlantic Reserve Fleet, until declared unfit for further naval service on 5 December 1957.
 Her name was struck from the Navy list on that same day, and she was sold on 23 February 1959 for scrapping.
+Winslow had been the only U.S. destroyer that was not scrapped before 1950 and nearly survived that decade intact.